noahschumacher/smunch-user-food-analysis/project_notes.md

 	- Not a lot of data for fitting (only 657 meals with more than 5 ratings)

 ##### feature_importance.py:
-- File contains functions for calculating the permutation imporatance of a feature in a Random Forrest model and Partial Dependence of a feature given its name.
+- File contains functions for calculating the permutation importance of a feature in a Random Forrest model and Partial Dependence of a feature given its name.
 - Two main function which call other helper functions are:
 	- plot_partial_dependence(model, X_train, features, name)
 	- plot_perm_import(f_imps, names, n)